360er0/awesome-lego-machine-learning/README.md

 * [Bricklink Item Numbers](https://www.bricklink.com/help.asp?helpID=168)

 ## Generating Models
+### Papers
 * [Brick Yourself within 3 Minutes [2022.05]](https://air.tsinghua.edu.cn/en/Brick-Yourself-within-3-Minutes.pdf) - Given the input portrait, it uses several deep neural networks to extract the attributes to describe the human appearance shown in the image.
-Built on these attributes, the model generates the corresponding uncolored brick model by iteratively searching for brick component with the coordinate descent algorithm.
+Built on these attributes, the model generates the corresponding uncolored brick model by iteratively searching for brick components with the coordinate descent algorithm.
 Finally, it assigns a color to every brick to get the final brick model.
+* [Image2Lego: Customized LEGO® Set Generation from Images [2021.08]](https://arxiv.org/abs/2108.08477) - The system takes an image as an input, encodes it as embedding, generates a voxelized 3D model, and finally convert it into LEGO bricks.
+The model jointly trains a 3D model autoencoder and a 2D-to-3D encoder.
+* [Automatic Generation of Vivid LEGO Architectural Sculptures [2019]](http://staff.ustc.edu.cn/~xjchen99/2019cgf-lego-zhou.pdf) - It introduces an automatic system to convert an architectural model into a LEGO sculpture while preserving the original model’s shape features like repeating components, shape details and planarity.
+* [Legolization: Optimizing LEGO Designs [2015]](http://www.cs.columbia.edu/~yonghao/siga15/luo-Legolization.pdf) - It converts a 3D model into a voxelized 3D model, and then into LEGO bricks.
+The paper focuses on optimizing the physical stability of the generated design.
+* [Survey on Automated LEGO Assembly Construction [2014]](https://core.ac.uk/download/pdf/295560271.pdf) - The survey paper on converting 3D models into LEGO models.

 ### Datasets
-* [Official Lego sets made in LDraw](https://www.eurobricks.com/forum/index.php?/forums/topic/48285-key-topic-official-lego-sets-made-in-ldraw/) - Links to over 2000 LEGO sets recreated in LDraw.
+* [Lego sets made in LDraw](https://www.eurobricks.com/forum/index.php?/forums/topic/48285-key-topic-official-lego-sets-made-in-ldraw/) - Links to over 2000 LEGO sets recreated in LDraw.
+* [LDraw Official Model Repository](https://omr.ldraw.org/) - LDraw repository of over 1800 official LEGO sets.
 * [BrickHub](https://brickhub.org/) - Almost 500 original and custom sets.

-## Manual Understanding
+## Assembling Models
 ### Papers
+* [Planning Assembly Sequence with Graph Transformer [2022.10]](https://arxiv.org/abs/2210.05236) - A graph-transformer based framework for ASP problem, with a heterogeneous graph attention network to encoder the models, which are decoded with the attention mechanism to generate assembly sequence.
-* [Translating a Visual LEGO Manual to a Machine-Executable Plan [2022.07]](https://cs.stanford.edu/~rcwang/projects/lego_manual/)
+* [Translating a Visual LEGO Manual to a Machine-Executable Plan [2022.07]](https://cs.stanford.edu/~rcwang/projects/lego_manual/) - Understanding the assembly process using manual.
+* [Break and Make: Interactive Structural Understanding Using LEGO Bricks [2022.07]](https://arxiv.org/abs/2207.13738) - Introduction of a new task for visual understanding, 3D simulator to manipulate LEGO models, and a model to solve the proposed task of recreating the LEGO model.
+* [Building LEGO Using Deep Generative Models of Graphs [2020.12]](https://arxiv.org/abs/2012.11543) - It proposes a way to represent the LEGO model as graphs and learn how to generate them step-by-step.

+## ML at LEGO Group
+* [Building Blocks of Machine Learning at LEGO with Francesc Joan Riera [2021.11]](https://twimlai.com/podcast/twimlai/building-blocks-machine-learning-lego-francesc-joan-riera/) - Podcast about using ML at LEGO.
+In particular, their ML infrastructure, content moderation system, and classifying images of LEGO models into thematical categories.

+## Other lists
+* [Awesome LEGO](https://github.com/ad-si/awesome-lego) - General list of LEGO resources.